GhentCORR/ghentcorr.github.io/_posts/2026-04-28-reproducible-code-coffee.md

 <div class="row align-items-start">
   <div class="col-md-6" markdown="1">

 Bart Mesuere shared his lessons learned from more than a decade of work on [Unipept](https://unipept.ugent.be/), a research tool that began as a web application (see [slides]((/assets/pdf/GhentCORR_Unipept_reproducibility.pdf))).
-His story highlighted a familiar tension in research software: what is convenient for users today is not always easy to reproduce tomorrow.
+His story highlighted a familiar tension in research software: **what is convenient for users today is not always easy to reproduce tomorrow**.

 From the outset, the choice for a web application made perfect sense.
 It lowered the barrier for use, required no installation, and allowed a single maintained version of the software to be shared with a wide audience.
 For researchers without a technical background, this accessibility was a major strength.